Applications Due March 15

 In determining the recipients, the SPS Scholarship Committee shall consider with equal weight:

 - Demonstrated interest and perseverance in physics or astronomy.

 - Exhibition of effort and the potential for continued scholastic development.

 - Active participation in the department and in clubs/programs outside the classroom, such as SPS.

-Particular consideration is given to those that may have overcome significant obstacles in their professional journey, including but not limited to first generation college students and those from low-socioeconomic backgrounds.
+Particular consideration is given to students in their third year of undergraduate studies who may have overcome significant obstacles in their professional journey, including but not limited to first generation college students and those from low-socioeconomic backgrounds.

 Details for Awardees

 Awardees will be required to submit a completed W-9 federal tax form (or equivalent for international students) before funds are dispersed.

 Please address questions related to this award to SPS-Programs [at] aip.org.